 Despite this, with time, Code of the West could be a play that audiences come to love once it has been honed by the current cast.
 In such a small theatre, located above a pub in Turnham Green, the intensified characterisation might grate slightly.
 There really is no need for a four-second eye roll when you’re addressing less than 100 audience members, and the action may play second fiddle to the very wordy satirical script (be prepared for a lot of card playing and talking), but nevertheless, the story of Norton is an appealing one, and writer and director Mark Giesser could well be onto something.

-Code of the West is on at the Tabard Theatre until 9th November 2013, for further information or to book visit here.
+Code of the West is at the Tabard Theatre until 9th November 2013.
+For further information or to book visit the theatre’s website here.